DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 ## Learning Objectives:

+This chapter includes a very brief introduction to gradient-based optimization.
+For more detailed information, refer to Martins and Ning's [MDO book](https://mdobook.github.io).

 After reading this chapter, you should be able to:

 - Explain the overall steps in a gradient-based design optimization.